tughi/recode/Thoughts.md

 ## Variables

-    text: @String = "123"           \ text holds the address to the specified string
-    number: Int = text.length + 1   \ number holds the result of the provided expression
-    root_node := new Node           \ root_node holds the address of a Node
+    let text: @String = "123"           \ text holds the address to the specified string let number: Int = text.length + 1   \ number holds the result of the provided expression let root_node = new Node           \ root_node holds the address of a Node

 The variable names are symbols used by the compiler to know where the value are stored.